thatsus/laravel-better-bind/README.md

 ## Failing Code 2

-Now goofus included an extra parameter for the constructor by accident.
+Now Goofus included an extra parameter for the constructor by accident.

 ```php
 class Dog